A simple brunch salmon egg salad full of flavors that perfectly complement each other! Dairy and gluten free too! Ready in under 30 minutes.

 It’s amazing how good lightly browned thinly sliced mushrooms taste.
 Don’t crowd the pan though.
 I learned this crucial kitchen maneuver from the Julia and Julie film – that it is key to pan cook mushrooms in a single layer in order to properly brown them on each side.
 Don’t just throw the bunch of them into the pan – trust me the result does not even begin to compare.

-And so with a little bit of prep my fancy breakfast/brunch salad was ready.
+And so with a little bit of prep my fancy breakfast/brunch salmon egg salad was ready.
 It was absolutely delicious and the flavors complemented each other perfectly.

 - 2 handfuls spring mix,